mbilal85/Data-Analyses/Marketing Analytics - Predicting Customer Churn.md

 ### Churn is when a customer stops doing business or ends a relationship with a company.

-It’s a common problem across a variety of industries, from telecommunications to cable TV to SaaS, and a company that can predict churn can take proactive action to retain valuable customers and get ahead of the competition.
+###### Churn is a common problem across a variety of industries, from telecommunications to cable TV to SaaS, and a company that can predict churn can take proactive action to retain valuable customers and get ahead of the competition.

-This project will provide a roadmap to create a customer churn models.
+###### This project will provide a roadmap to create a customer churn model.

-Various techniques will be used to explore and visualize the data, preparing it for modeling, making predictions using machine learning, and important, actionable insights to stakeholders will be communicated.
+###### Various techniques will be used to explore and visualize the data, preparing it for modeling, making predictions using machine learning, and important, actionable insights to stakeholders will be communicated.
 Pandas library is used for data analysis and the scikit-learn library for machine learning.
+Matplotlib and Seaborn will be used to visualize the data.

+###### Furthermore, K-fold cross validation and confusion matrix are used to evaluate and choose the best model.

 ###### First of all the structure of our customer dataset, which has been pre-loaded into a DataFrame called telco is checked.
 Being able to check the structure of the data is a fundamental step in the churn modeling process and is often overlooked.